wenceorg/comp52315/site/content/notes/memory.md

 {{< /hint >}}

 We can see that the vector code achieves peak throughput for small vectors, but not large ones.
-Why is this?
+Let us try and understand why.

 Remember that as well as thinking about the [primary resource]({{< ref "introduction.md#resource-bottleneck-instruction-throughput" >}}) of